Hritik-Shyam-Gupta/Note-Taking-App-Project/README.md

 # Project Description!

-This is a Summer-internship 2021 Project of creating a Note Taking Web Application (An Evernote CLone) by the Students of Dayalbagh Educational Institute.
+This is a Summer-Internship 2021 Project of creating a Note Taking Web Application (An Evernote CLone) by the Students of Dayalbagh Educational Institute.

 Evernote clone is a basic note taking application similar in functionality to Evernote.